On the group of homotopy classes of relative homotopy automorphisms: Algebraic groups and relative homotopy automorphisms

-\begin{proof} It is a well known fact if $\L(V)$ is a minimal model for $A$ then $V\cong s^{-1}H(L)$, which gives that $\dim(V)<\infty$.
-Moreover, due to the Quillen equivalence between the model category of simply connected dg Lie algebras and the model category of simply connected pointed topological spaces, we get that the homotopy (co)limit of a diagram of Lie models, models the homotopy (co)limit of their geometric realizations.
+\begin{proof} Since $\L(V)$ is a minimal model for a space $A$, it follows that $V\cong s^{-1}\tilde H_*(A)$ (see e.g. \cite[§ 24 (b)]{felixrht}), which gives that $\dim(V)<\infty$.
+Moreover, due to the Quillen equivalence between the model category of simply connected dg Lie algebras and the model category of simply connected rational pointed topological spaces, we get that the homotopy (co)limit of a diagram of Lie models, models the homotopy (co)limit of their geometric realizations.
 In particular $(\L(W),\bar d)$, with the differential induced from $(\L(V\oplus W),d)$, is a minimal model for $X/A$, which has finite dimensional homology.
 This gives that $\dim(W)<\infty$. \end{proof}